Acrith/work-copilot/README.md

 ## Textual mode status

-Textual mode is experimental but can run normal model prompts.
+Textual mode is experimental but functional for normal prompt turns and approval-gated write/exec actions.

 Currently supported:

 - launches with `uv run work-copilot --tui`
 - shows session/config state in the sidebar
 - supports `/help`, `/status`, `/clear`, `/exit`, and `/quit`
-- renders normal user prompts and model responses in the activity log
+- renders user prompts and model responses in the activity log
 - preserves provider session context across turns
 - renders runtime events through the Textual activity log
 - prevents approval requests from falling back to terminal prompts
+- shows a full-screen approval screen for write/exec approval requests
-- Textual approval supports:
+- supports Textual approval actions:
-  - allow one,
+  - `y` allow once
-  - deny,
+  - `n` deny
-  - deny with feedback
+  - `f` deny with feedback
+  - `s` allow this tool for the session
+  - `p` allow this path for the session, when a path is available
+- renders structured approval diff previews with:
+  - file/change summary header
+  - old/new/marker/content columns
+  - added and removed row backgrounds
+  - marker column rendering
+  - intra-line changed-span highlighting
+- sets a terminal truecolor hint at startup so Textual colors render more consistently on modern terminals

 Current limitations:

-- Textual approval UI is not implemented yet
 - streaming output is not implemented yet
+- cancellation/interrupt handling is not implemented yet
-- rich diff/tool preview panels are not implemented yet
+- mouse/button approval controls are not implemented yet
+- side-by-side diff view is not implemented yet
+- multi-file diff navigation is not implemented yet
 - provider/model selection inside the TUI is not implemented yet
+- connector tools are not implemented yet

 ## Permission modes